 The information is accessed using the API of the bank where the account is located.
 Banking APIs use a specific nomenclature for requests so third parties can access different kinds of information depending on their specific needs.

-Some commonly used data categories are the balance of the account, a list of movements within a specific period of time, or the data of the owner of the account.
+Some commonly used data categories are the balance of the account, a list of bank statements within a specific period, or the data of the owner of the account.

 The request specifies which bank is to be read (“bank_id”) and provides a user and password.
 In a real reading, these would correspond to the online banking credentials of the person whose data is to be read and analyzed.